Direzione la vita

 "Direzione la vita" (lit.
-'Direction life') is a song by Italian singer-songwriter Annalisa.
-It was written by Annalisa, Davide Simonetta and Raige, and produced by Michele Canova.
+'Direction life') is a song co-written and recorded by Italian singer Annalisa.
 It was released by Warner Music Italy on 13 October 2017 as the lead single from her sixth studio album Bye Bye.

-The song peaked at number 43 on the FIMI Singles Chart and was certified platinum in Italy.
+The song was written by Annalisa, Davide Simonetta and Raige, and produced by Michele Canova.
+It peaked at number 43 on the FIMI Singles Chart and was certified platinum in Italy.

 Music video

 The music video for "Direzione la vita", directed by Mauro Russo, was first released onto YouTube on 19 October 2017.